What to do when you need multiple designs on a single board?

-These are narrowed down areas of the board with a lot of holes or vias drilled into the edge which is later broken off.
+These are narrowed down areas of the board with many holes or vias drilled into the edge, which is later broken off.

 On the application of force, the narrow region with the holes breaks off as it is the weakest point on the panel.

-The only disadvantage to using this approach is that the board edges won't come clean.
+The only disadvantage of using this approach is that the board edges won't come clean.
 It is different from when using the V Groove method.